-The Certificate in Theological Studies is for all who are interested in deepening their understanding of contemporary theological thought through active engagement with the topics and theological disciplines explored in VST workshops and courses.
-An undergraduate degree is not required.
+The Continuing Education Certificate in Theological Studies is a non-degree program for all who are interested in deepening their understanding of contemporary theological thought through active engagement with the topics and theological disciplines explored in VST workshops and courses.
+As academics credit is not offered, an undergraduate degree is not required for enrolment.

 Length of Program

 The Certificate is granted at VST’s Convocation ceremony to students who successfully complete 12 Units of study in any mix of disciplines.
 The Certificate program is generally undertaken part-time, although the program can be completed full-time in one term of study.
 All course work must be completed within 8 years of beginning in the Certificate program.

 Application to the Certificate in Theological Studies must be made prior to registration in a student’s initial certificate course.
 Along with the information requested on the Application Form, there is a $25 application fee.
 To download an application form, please click here.

 Course Requirements for the Certificate in Theological Studies

 The Certificate in Theological Studies is based on Units of study, rather than Credit hours.
 One (1) Unit is equal to approximately 10 hours of teaching time.
 Certificate Units can be completed through weekend workshops (1 Unit); January Interterm and Summer School intensives (1.5 or 3 Units, depending on length); and 12-week Fall and Spring term courses (3 Units).